erroronline1/caro/readme.md

 * Dragging form elements for reordering within the form-editors doesn't work on handhelds because touch-events do not include this function.
 Constructing form components and forms will need devices with mice or a supported pointer to avoid bloating scripts.
 Reordered images will disappear but don't worry.
 * Product documents are displayed in accordance with their article number, but with a bit of fuzziness to provide information for similar products (e.g. different sizes).
 It is possible to have documents displayed that do not really match the product.
 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.
+* The calendar is usable from 1970-01-01 until 2079-06-06.
+This is due to 32-bit unix time restrictions as time of writing.

 #### Customisation
 * The manual is intentionally editable to accomodate it to users comprehension.